 - Why does the stylist like this treatment best (or why do they recommend a certain one for you, if they offer more than one)?

-- Does it contain formaldehyde or any other hyde ingredients, and if so, ask about the ventilation in the treatment area.
+- Does it contain or produce formaldehyde, and if so, ask about the ventilation in the treatment area.
 You can learn more about this at www.saferbrazilian.com.
-If you are sensitive or allergy-prone, you may want to request an allergy test at this time.
+If you are sensitive or allergic to formaldehyde, ask about alternative treatments that don’t have any.

-Remember that the farther you are from a big city, the stylists may not have had exposure to keratin treatments until recently.
+Remember that the farther you are from a big city, the stylists may not have had exposure to these treatments until the past year or two.
 Even if they are not highly experienced, you’ll be able to gauge their confidence and see if they really believe in the product and love what it does.

 Scheduling Your Appointment: